julianeon/julianeon/product_support.md

 ## Support Protocols

-At one level, support is about doing the work of answering customer questions and making sure everything is resolved to their satisfaction.
+At one level, support is about doing the work of answering customer questions, one by one, and making sure everything is resolved by the end of the conversation.

 At a minimum, there should be a system in place to register all requests, and make sure they're all responded to in a timely fashion.
 For me, that system was usually Zendesk.